mozzius/arbitra/docs/Arbitra.md

 `size` is the size of the body in bytes. `hash` is the SHA256 hash of the body, and acts as both an identifier and as a checksum.
 If size becomes a concern, it may become necessary to truncate the hash.
 The `version` is the version number of the client.

 However, not all message types have unique contents, and therefore their hashes would be the same, making the usage of the hash as a unique identifier.
-I initially though that this can be fixed by appending the timestamp onto the end of the `body` before hashing it.
+I initially thought that this can be fixed by appending the timestamp onto the end of the `body` before hashing it.

 ```pseudocode
 hash = sha256(msg.body+msg.header.time)